chriskohlhoff/executors/README.md

 ### Coordinating parallel operations

-To illustate the tools that this library provides for managing parallelism and concurrency, let us now turn our attention to a different use case: sorting large datasets.
+To illustrate the tools that this library provides for managing parallelism and concurrency, let us now turn our attention to a different use case: sorting large datasets.
 Consider an example where we want to sort a very large vector of doubles:

     std::vector<double> vec(a_very_large_number);
     ...